 Looking at fine buildings in Halifax can be a bit like looking at paintings in the National Gallery, you get drawn by the famous and casually walk passed what would be excellent in other contexts.
 How can I have walked by Lord Street Chambers for seven decades without noticing them?

-A HISTORY OF MY FAMILY IN 100 IMAGES These two photographs are central to the story of my family because they feature my paternal grandfather, Enoch Burnett.
+These two photographs are central to the story of my family because they feature my paternal grandfather, Enoch Burnett.
 Enoch died a few months after I was born in 1948, and therefore I never knew him, other than by the store of stories and anecdotes that have flowed down the family tree like some rich and thick syrup.

 I have so many memories of the Plummet Line Hotel, you could probably fill the old Tap Room with them.
 Back in the 1960s the family of one of my first girlfriends ran the pub.
 I remember going to the folk club that used to meet in one of the upstairs rooms.
 Memories, memories, memories.

 This card is yet another example of the popular “multi-view” cards that were produced during the early years of the twentieth century.
 Postcard publishers were fond of this approach, as it allowed them to republish existing images with the simple addition of a coat of arms or similar device.
 I think I have all seven of the individual views of famous Halifax locations within my postcard collection.
 The caption “The Rooks” is clearly a printing error, for the view is clearly that of the Rocks and Albert Promenade.
 The Orphanage is the current Crossley Heath School: it was known as the Crossley and Porter Orphanage until it changed its name to the Crossley And Porter Schools in 1918.
 The coat of arms depicted on the card is interesting: there are several versions of the Halifax coat of arms or town crest illustrated on the internet – none of which seem to feature this particular design.

 The message on the reverse of this card is as follows:-